-Contemporary design is all about contrast.
-We want our art and architecture to have character, multiple dimensions, and a surface-level simplicity that gets more and more complex upon further inspection.
+Contemporary design is all about contrast -- we want our art and architecture to have character, multiple dimensions, and a surface-level simplicity that gets more and more complex upon further inspection.

-Practical Uses of Mixed Materials
+Practical Architectural Benefits of Mixed Materials